drudru/ansi_up/Readme.md

 _ansi2html_ is a simple library for converting text embedded with ANSI terminal color commands into HTML spans that render the proper coloring.
 This is compliant with AMD (require.js).
+This code has been used in production since early 2012.

 Turn this: